joao-lobao/typescript-workshop/README.md

 Run `npm install` to install typescript dependency

-Run `tsc filenamte.ts` to transpile your typescripts file
+Run `tsc filename.ts` to transpile your typescripts file

 And finally `node filename.js` to execute your javascript file